qri-io/qri/README.md

 To set Environment variables, open Windows Settings, and search for "Environment variables".
 This will open System Properties -> Advanced; on this dialog click "Environment Variables...".
 Here you can edit `PATH` by adding a new entry.
 The value of `PATH` is multiple locations on your file system, separated by a semi-colon (;) character.
 Using the list based editor will insert these semi-colons for you.

+Due to how msys2 treats the `PATH` variable, you also need to add a new environment variable `MSYS2_PATH_TYPE`, with the value `inherit`, using the same procedure.

 Alternatively, you can assign environment variables by modifying `.bash_profile` in `msys2`.
 Lookup bash documentation for more information on this approach.

 You will also need to set your `GOPATH` using these same methods.
 Read the next section for more information.